FrozenRainDev/Hardcore-Survival/README.md

 - Villages will only spawn under following conditions: 1.
 The world has existed for more than 32 days; 2.
 The player has obtained a copper pickaxe.
 NOTE: All the villages will be zombie villages.
 (However, zombie villagers do not burn under sunlight)
 - If you tried to open a chest which is not placed by yourself, then you need a pickaxe to pry it open.
 Besides, chests containing items can't be broken or blown up.
 - Players now have a limited reach distance.
 By holding tools, you can extend your reach.
 This means you can no longer rely on having a longer reach than monsters to attack them.
-- Players can be engulfed by total darkness (similar to Don't Starve) when they find themselves in confined, opaque, pitch-dark spaces (excluding moonlight).
+- Players can be engulfed by total darkness (similar to *Don't Starve*) when they find themselves in confined, opaque, pitch-dark spaces (excluding moonlight).
 - Entities modification:
     - Animals now exhibit improved escaping abilities.
-  - Zombies have enhanced target-searching abilities and can attempt to break blocks and attack animals.
+    - Zombies have enhanced target-searching abilities now, and can attempt to break blocks with hardness lower than planks, attack animals proactively.
-  - Spiders can spit out silk to trap you, and even common spider attacks can be poisonous.
+    - Spiders can spit out cobwebs to trap you, and even common spider attacks can be poisonous.
-  - Skeletons are more fragile with only 4 hearts.
+    - Skeletons are much more fragile, with only 4 hearts.
 - Considerably slower crop growth.
 Bone meals nerfed.
-- Players will experience oxygen deficiency in the depths of caves, but this can be mitigated by placing leaves, consuming water breathing potions, or wearing helmets enchanted with respiration (underwater breathing).
+- Players will experience oxygen deficiency in the depths of caves, but this can be mitigated by placing plants, consuming water breathing potions, or wearing helmets enchanted with respiration (underwater breathing).
 - New food items.
 - There are still many more details waiting for you to explore.